-Excessive activity of immune cells in the brain (microglia) in schizophrenia.
+Excessive activity of brain immune cells (microglia) in schizophrenia.
 Excessive activity of brain immune cells (microglia) in schizophrenia Risks of excessive physical activity

 The thyroid gland plays a huge role in human life.
-It produces hormones that play a key role in the metabolism and activity of the brain and directly affect health.
-Symptoms of work problems thyroid gland rather fuzzy and blurry, but if you have replaced the signals described below, be sure to go to an endocrinologist and check your health.
+It produces hormones that play a key role in metabolism and brain activity and directly affect health.
+Symptoms of problems at work thyroid gland quite fuzzy and blurry, but if you have replaced the signals described below, be sure to go to an endocrinologist and check your health.

 Sleep changes

-If before you had no problems with sleep, and then you suddenly began to suffer from insomnia, then this may signal possible problems in the thyroid gland.
-If the level of certain hormones in the body exceeds the norm, then this leads to overexcitation of the central nervous system...
-A similar situation causes insomnia and other situations with a violation of the quality and duration of sleep.
-It is responsible for the control over these hormones thyroid.
+If you previously had no problems sleeping, and then you suddenly begin to suffer from insomnia, then this may signal possible problems with the thyroid gland.
+If the level of certain hormones in the body exceeds the norm, this leads to overexcitation of the central nervous system.
+This situation causes insomnia and other situations with impaired quality and duration of sleep.
+It is responsible for the control of these hormones thyroid.

-On the other hand, if you sleep enough hours, but at the same time you still feel sleepy and tired, this may also indicate a similar problem, however, in this case, the amount of hormones in the body is not higher, but, on the contrary, lower than the norm, which leads to similar consequences.
+On the other hand, if you are sleeping sufficient quantity hours, but still feel sleepy and tired, then this may also indicate a similar problem, however, in such a case, the amount of hormones in the body is not higher, but, on the contrary, lower than normal, which leads to similar consequences.

-If you have not previously complained of causeless anxiety, but suddenly began to suffer from a similar problem, this may indicate an overactive thyroid gland.
-Excessive production of hormones, as mentioned earlier, leads to overexcitation of the central nervous system, which causes anxiety or even panic, which appear for no apparent reason.
-These hormones also affect brain activity, which also has negative consequences.
+If you have not previously complained of causeless anxiety, but suddenly begin to suffer from a similar problem, this may indicate an overreactive thyroid gland.
+Excessive production of hormones, as mentioned earlier, leads to overexcitation of the central nervous system, which causes anxiety or even panic that appears for no apparent reason.
+These hormones also affect brain activity, which also has its negative consequences.

-Frequent bowel movements may indicate a low thyroid level.
-The hormones that this gland produces are also responsible for digestion processes, in particular, affect the speed of the intestines.
+Frequent bowel movements may indicate an underactive thyroid gland.
+The hormones that this gland produces are also responsible for digestion processes, in particular affecting the speed of intestinal function.
 If you have replaced changes in the digestive process, but there is no poisoning or other similar reasons, then you need to see an endocrinologist.

 Hair loss

-Hair loss, especially if it happens on your eyebrows, directly indicates possible problems and violations in this area.
-Over or under activity of the thyroid gland affects hair growth.
-The fact is that our hair grows unevenly, while some of the bulbs are in the sleep or rest stage.
-Hormonal disturbances lead to the fact that the number of bulbs that are in the resting stage increases, which causes a decrease in the amount of hair on the head, eyebrows, etc.
+Hair loss, especially if it occurs on your eyebrows, directly indicates possible problems and violations in this area.
+An overactive or underactive thyroid gland affects hair growth.
+The fact is that our hair grows unevenly, while some of the hair follicles are in the sleep or resting stage.
+Hormonal disorders lead to the fact that the number of bulbs that are in the resting stage increases, which causes a decrease in the amount of hair on the head, eyebrows, etc.

 Unreasonable sweating

-If you sweat due to high temperature exercising, stressful situations, then this is quite normal, however, if you continue to sweat, and there is no reason for this, then most likely it is a hormonal disorder that is involved.
+If you are sweating due to high temperature, performing physical exercises, stressful situations, then this is quite normal, but if you continue to sweat, and there is no reason for it, then, most likely, we are talking about a hormonal disorder.
 It is the thyroid gland that regulates the body's production of heat energy.
-Excessive activity increases metabolism, which leads to overheating of the body, and this, in turn, makes you sweat.
+Excessive activity increases your metabolism, which causes your body to overheat, which in turn makes you sweat.

 Unreasonable weight gain

-If you feel that your jeans are too small for you, but you are 100% sure that you have not changed your eating habits or regimen physical activity then it also serves as a specific signal.
-Low hormone production leads to the fact that the metabolism slows down and calories are burned much more slowly, which leads to unexpected weight gain.
+If you feel that your jeans have become too small for you, but you are one hundred percent sure that you have not changed your eating habits or regime physical activity, then this also serves as a certain signal.
+Low hormone production causes your metabolism to slow down and calories to be burned much more slowly, leading to unexpected weight gain.

 Unreasonable weight loss

-On the other hand, if you suddenly fit into smaller clothes, while, again, did not change your diet and did not introduce additional physical activity, this indicates the opposite interruptions in the work of the thyroid gland.
-In this case, more hormones are produced, which speeds up the metabolism.
-At the same time, people often argue that in such situations their appetite increases, they eat more, but they do not gain weight, but even, on the contrary, lose it.
+On the other hand, if you suddenly fit into clothes of a smaller size, and, again, you did not change your diet and did not introduce additional physical activity, this indicates the opposite interruptions in the functioning of the thyroid gland.
+In this case, more hormones are produced, which speeds up metabolism.
+At the same time, people often claim that in such situations their appetite increases, they eat more, but at the same time they do not gain weight, and even, on the contrary, lose it.

 Confusion of thinking

-If your thyroid gland is working intermittently, then your brain begins to work as well.
-People suffering from insufficient hormone production often complain of confusion, memory problems, forgetfulness, etc. This can also be indicated by general mental apathy and fatigue.
+If your thyroid gland is not functioning properly, your brain is also not functioning properly.
+People suffering from insufficient hormone production often complain of confusion, memory problems, forgetfulness, etc. This may also be indicated by general mental apathy and fatigue.
 If the production of hormones is high, then this can lead to the fact that it is difficult for a person to focus on one thing, and his attention is constantly scattered.

 Excessive activity (as if you drank 5 cups of coffee)

 An overactive thyroid gland significantly increases the concentration of hormones in the body.
-In this case, people are accompanied by a feeling reminiscent of when a person consumes a lot of caffeine.
-Often, in this case, you can observe a rapid heartbeat, even in those moments when a person is just lying down and resting.
+At the same time, people are accompanied by a feeling reminiscent of when a person consumes a lot of caffeine.
+Often, you can observe a rapid heartbeat, even in those moments when a person is simply lying down and resting.

 Afternoon nap

-Sleepiness and fatigue at lunchtime and the urge to take a nap may also indicate this problem...
-If the activity of the gland is low, then the production of hormones is not enough for the right level activity and energy throughout the day.
+Feeling sleepy and tired at lunchtime and wanting to take a nap may also indicate this problem.
+If the activity of the gland is low, then the production of hormones is not enough for the required level activity and energy throughout the day.
 This is why you feel tired and sleepy.

-If your critical days more painful or more frequent, you can blame hormonal disorders...
-Do not forget to contact a specialist while doing this.
+If your critical days became more painful or began to occur more frequently, you can blame hormonal disorders.
+Do not forget to contact a specialist.

-Women who cannot get pregnant and who have a miscarriage for early dates pregnancy must be checked by an endocrinologist.
+Women who cannot become pregnant and have had a miscarriage early stages pregnancy, you should definitely check with an endocrinologist.

-Low hormone levels affect ovulation, which can lead to pregnancy problems and miscarriages.
-It will help to improve the situation correct treatment, in particular with the use of hormones in the form of medications.
+Low hormone levels affect ovulation, which leads to pregnancy problems and miscarriages.
+Will help improve the situation correct treatment, in particular with the use of hormones in the form of medications.

 Developmental problems in children

 Such problems are even more dangerous in children, since they cannot detect these symptoms and report them to adults.
-If you notice that your child is falling behind in physical development in comparison with peers, suffers from muscle pain or he constantly walks absent-mindedly and finds it difficult to focus, this may indicate low level hormones in the body.
-This is what causes child development problems.
+If you notice that your child is behind in physical development in comparison with peers, suffers from muscle pain or constantly walks around absentmindedly and has difficulty focusing, this may indicate low level hormones in the body.
+This causes problems in child development.

-Both high and low activity of the thyroid gland are easy enough to eliminate.
-For this, the endocrinologist prescribes special drugs that help to normalize the situation and restore the body's work.
+Both high and low thyroid activity are fairly easy to correct.
+To do this, the endocrinologist prescribes special medications that help normalize the situation and restore the body’s functioning.

-Self-treatment and search for funds on the Internet not only will not solve the problem, but may also lead to more serious consequences...
-That is why you need to contact only a professional for help and not try to solve problems on your own.
+Self-treatment and searching for remedies on the Internet will not only not solve the problem, but can also lead to more serious consequences.
+That is why you should only turn to a professional for help and not try to solve problems on your own.

-Currently, there are several theories that distinguish the stages burnout.
+Currently, there are several theories that distinguish stages emotional burnout.

-J. Greenberg suggests considering burnout as a five-step progressive process.
+J. Greenberg proposes to consider burnout as a five-stage progressive process.

-The first stage of burnout("Honeymoon").
+The first stage of emotional burnout("Honeymoon").
 The employee is usually satisfied with the work and tasks and treats them with enthusiasm.
-However, as work stresses continue professional activity starts to bring everything less fun and the worker becomes less energetic.
+However, as work stress continues professional activity starts to bring everything less fun and the employee becomes less energetic.

-Second stage("Lack of fuel").
-Fatigue, apathy appear, and sleep problems may occur.
-In the absence of additional motivation and incentives, the employee loses interest in his work or the attractiveness of work in this organization and the productivity of his activities disappear.
-Possible violations labor discipline and detachment (distancing) from professional duties.
-In the case of high motivation, the employee can continue to burn by feeding on internal resources, but to the detriment of their health.
+Second stage(“lack of fuel”) Fatigue, apathy appear, and problems with sleep may occur.
+In the absence of additional motivation and stimulation, the employee loses interest in his work or the attractiveness of working in a given organization and the productivity of his activities disappear.
+Possible violations labor discipline and detachment (distancing) from professional responsibilities.
+In case of high motivation, the employee can continue to burn, fueled by internal resources, but to the detriment of your health.

 Third stage (chronic symptoms).
-Excessive work without rest, especially "workaholics", leads to such physical phenomena, as exhaustion and susceptibility to diseases, as well as to psychological experiences - chronic irritability, heightened anger or feelings of depression, "cornered."
-Constant feeling of lack of time (manager syndrome).
+Excessive work without rest, especially for “workaholics,” leads to such physical phenomena, such as exhaustion and susceptibility to disease, as well as psychological experiences - chronic irritability, heightened anger or a feeling of depression, “backed into a corner.”
+Constantly experiencing a lack of time (manager syndrome).

-Stage four(a crisis).
-Typically develop chronic diseases, as a result of which a person partially or completely loses his ability to work.
-Feelings of dissatisfaction with their own efficiency and quality of life intensify.
+Fourth stage(a crisis).
+As a rule, they develop chronic diseases, as a result of which a person partially or completely loses his ability to work.
+Feelings of dissatisfaction with one’s own effectiveness and quality of life intensify.

-The fifth stage of emotional burnout("Breaking through the wall").
-Physical and psychological problems go to acute form and can provoke development dangerous diseases, life-threatening person.
-The employee has so many problems that his career is in jeopardy.
+Fifth stage of emotional burnout(“punching through the wall”).
+Physical and psychological problems go to acute form and can provoke the development dangerous diseases, life-threatening person.
+The employee has so many problems that his career is at risk.

-Dynamic model B. Perlman and E. A. Hartman represents the four stages of burnout.
+Dynamic model B. Perlman and E. A. Hartman presents the four stages of burnout.

-First stage- the tension associated with additional efforts to adapt to situational work requirements.
-The two most likely types of situations are causing this tension.
-First, the skills and abilities of the employee are insufficient to meet the status-role and professional requirements.
-Second, the job may not meet his expectations, needs, or values.
+First stage- tension associated with additional efforts to adapt to situational work demands.
+There are two most likely types of situations that cause such tension.
+First: the employee’s skills and abilities are insufficient to meet status, role and professional requirements.
+Second: the job may not meet his expectations, needs or values.
 Both situations create a contradiction between the subject and the work environment, which triggers the process of emotional burnout.

-Second stage accompanied by strong sensations and experiences of stress.
-Many stressful situations may not cause appropriate experiences, since there is a constructive assessment of their capabilities and the perceived requirements of the work situation.
-The movement from the first stage of emotional burnout to the second depends on the resources of the individual and on the status-role and organizational variables.
+Second stage accompanied by strong feelings and experiences of stress.
+Many stressful situations may not cause corresponding experiences, since there is a constructive assessment of one’s capabilities and the perceived demands of the work situation.
+The movement from the first stage of emotional burnout to the second depends on the individual’s resources and on status-role and organizational variables.

-Third stage accompanied by the reactions of the main three classes (physiological, affective-cognitive, behavioral) in individual variations.
+Third stage accompanied by reactions of the main three classes (physiological, affective-cognitive, behavioral) with individual variations.

-Stage four represents burnout as a multifaceted experience of chronic psychological stress...
-Being negative consequence psychological stress, the experience of burnout manifests itself as physical, emotional exhaustion, as an experience of subjective ill-being - a certain physical or psychological discomfort.
-The fourth stage is figuratively comparable to the "decay of combustion" in the absence of the necessary fuel.
+Fourth stage represents emotional burnout as a multifaceted experience of chronic psychological stress.
+Being negative consequence psychological stress, the experience of burnout manifests itself as physical, emotional exhaustion, as the experience of subjective ill-being - a certain physical or psychological discomfort.
+The fourth stage is figuratively comparable to the “extinction of combustion” in the absence of the necessary fuel.

-According to models by M. Burish (Burisch, 1994), the development of burnout syndrome goes through a number of stages.
-First, there are significant energy costs - a consequence of an extremely high positive attitude towards the performance of professional activities.
+According to models by M. Burisch (Burisch, 1994), the development of burnout syndrome goes through a number of stages.
+First, significant energy costs arise - a consequence of an extremely high positive attitude toward performing professional activities.

-As the syndrome develops, a feeling of fatigue appears, which is gradually replaced by disappointment, a decrease in interest in their work.
-However, it should be noted that the development of emotional burnout is individual and is determined by differences in the emotional-motivational sphere, as well as the conditions in which a person's professional activity takes place.
+As the syndrome develops, a feeling of fatigue appears, which is gradually replaced by disappointment and decreased interest in one’s work.
+It should be noted, however, that the development of emotional burnout is individual and is determined by differences in the emotional and motivational sphere, as well as by the conditions in which a person’s professional activity takes place.

-In the development of burnout syndrome, M. Burish distinguishes next stages or phase.
+In the development of emotional burnout syndrome, M. Burish identifies next stages or phases.

 a) Excessive participation: